Pay attention! - Robustifying a Deep Visuomotor Policy through Task-Focused Attention: Approach

-The goal of the TFA is to identify the parts of the visual input where objects relevant to the task appear, that is, to focus the attention on the red plate, blue box and blue ring respectively (see Figure~\ref{fig:TFA-example}).
+The goal of the TFA is to identify the parts of the visual input, where objects relevant to the task appear, that is, to focus the attention on the red plate, blue box and blue ring respectively (see Figure~\ref{fig:TFA-example}).

 A TFA system could be trained as a supervised learning model, if we can create a sufficient amount of training data.
-However, this would require us to label with attention blobs an unrealistically large number of input images.
+However, this would require us to label with attention blobs on an unrealistically large number of input video frames.
 Our approach is to generate our own labels by implementing a teacher network that provides training data for the controller.
 Our approach fits in the established technique of student-teacher network training models~\cite{lawrence1997lessons,bucilua2006model,hinton2015distilling}, with the qualification that the attention teacher only teaches one particular aspect of the final controller.

-In the remainder of this section, we describe the implementation of a teacher network which can label the TFA as in Figure~\ref{fig:TFA-example}.
+In the remainder of this section, we describe the implementation of a teacher network which computes the TFA as shown in Figure~\ref{fig:AttFlow}.

-We divided the visual field into $k$ regions.
-The visual attention we aim to obtain is a vector of scores $p_\textit{TFA} \in (0,1)^{k}$ with a value for each of the $k$ regions.
-The higher the score, the more attention is paid to the specific region.
-In general, our goal is to focus the attention on a small number of regions.

-A ``brute force'' approach for obtaining the attention values would be as follows.
-We can understand the input text at a high level, identify the referred objects, recognize and localize them in the visual fields, and finally, position the attention scores accordingly.
-This approach, however, would require a very complex network and extensive labeled data.

-The approach allows us to train the TFA on unsupervised data.
+The proposed approach allows us to train the TFA without pixel level annotations.
 The principal idea is that the attention should be on those regions that {\em allow us to reconstruct the input text based on those regions only}.
 The overall architecture is described in Figure~\ref{fig:AttFlow}.

+We divided the visual field (video frame), $x$, into $k$ regions.
+The visual attention we aim to obtain is a vector of probabilities, $p_\textit{TFA} \in (0,1)^{k}$, with a probability for each of the $k$ regions.
+The higher the probability, the more attention is paid to the specific region.
+In general, our goal is to focus the attention on a small number of regions.

 The first step is to encode the text and image inputs.